Northern Crane Martial Arts Association - Chief Instructor - Sensei Phil Perez - (b. 1954)

 Sensei Perez is a published illustrator and author of the 'Official Rules of Little League Baseball in Pictures' originally published by Grosset & Dunlap.
 An updated paperback edition is still available on the web: 'Official Little League Baseball Rules in Pictures' by Phil Perez (ISBN:9780448154657).
 Sensei Perez has also had several of his short stories published.
 Sensei Perez also received a U.S. Patent: http://www.google.com.py/patents/US6109698 for his 'Fast Escape Child Safety Harness' - US 6109698 A: granted on November 22, 1999.

-Sensei Perez resides in Sanford Maine with his family and enjoys canoeing, camping and the outdoors of Maine.
-He has never regretted leaving the uber-urban Big Apple for the country life of northern New England.
+Sensei Perez resides in Sanford Maine with his family and enjoys the rural life of Maine.
+He has never regretted leaving the uber-urban Big Apple.

 A native of Maine, Sensei McKnight started his martial arts training with Sensei Perez in 1999.
-He has achieved a Sandan (3rd degree black belt) in Matsumura Seito Karate-do & Kobudo at Northern Crane Martial Arts Association and has been a dedicated student for over 16 years.
+He has achieved a Chidan (4th degree black belt) in Matsumura Seito Karate-do & Kobudo at Northern Crane Martial Arts Association and has been a dedicated student for over 18 years.
 Sensei McKnight graduated from Thornton Academy in 1984.
 He graduated from Southern Maine Tech in Electronics.
-He resides in Dayton Maine and works as a technician in a high Tech company.
+He has one adult son and resides in Dayton Maine with his wife.
+Sensei McKnight productive non-martial arts time is spent as a technician at a High-Tech company.

 *Martial Arts Degrees are very subjective.
 Some styles or associations have members that are considered masters and hold very high ranks like 9th & 10th degree while still under the age of 40, some even in their 20's and some even have black belts under the age of 10.
 This is unimaginable in the old traditional systems like the one taught at Northern Crane where it can take up to 7 years or more just to go from white belt to 1st degree black belt (Shodan).

 Koskinen, MD - Portland, ME